tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

     get:
       tags:
       - Current Weather Data
-      summary: "Call current weather data for one location"
+      summary: "Call current weather data for one location."
       description: "Access current weather data for any location on Earth including over 200,000 cities!
 Current weather is frequently updated based on global models and data from more than 40,000 weather stations."
       operationId: CurrentWeatherData
       parameters:
       - name: q
         in: query
         description: "**City name**. *Example: London*.
 You can call by city name, or by city name and country code.
 The API responds with a list of results that match a searching word.
-For the query value, type the city name and optionally the country code divided by comma; use ISO 3166 country codes."
+For the query value, type the city name and optionally the country code divided by a comma; use ISO 3166 country codes."
         schema:
           type: string

       - name: id
         in: query
         description: "**City ID**. *Example: `2172797`*.
 You can call by city ID.
-API responds with exact result.
+The API responds with the exact result.
 The List of city IDs can be downloaded [here](http://bulk.openweathermap.org/sample/).
-You can include multiple cities in parameter &mdash; just separate them by commas.
+You can include multiple cities in this parameter &mdash; just separate them by commas.
 The limit of locations is 20. *Note: A single ID counts as a one API call.
-So, if you have city IDs. it's treated as 3 API calls.*"
+So, if you have city IDs, it's treated as 3 API calls.*"
         schema:
           type: string

       - name: lat
         in: query
         description: "**Latitude**. *Example: 35*.
-The latitude cordinate of the location of your interest.
+The latitude coordinate of the location of your interest.
 Must use with `lon`."
         schema:
           type: string

       - name: lon
         in: query
         description: "**Longitude**. *Example: 139*.
-Longitude cordinate of the location of your interest.
+Longitude coordinate of the location of your interest.
 Must use with `lat`."
         schema:
           type: string

       - name: zip
         in: query
         description: "**Zip code**.
 Search by zip code. *Example: 95050,us*.
-Please note if country is not specified then the search works for USA as a default."
+Please note that if the country is not specified, the search uses USA as a default."
         schema:
           type: string

       - name: units
         in: query
         description: '**Units**. *Example: imperial*.
 Possible values: `standard`, `metric`, and `imperial`.
-When you do not use units parameter, format is `standard` by default.'
+When you do not use the `units` parameter, the format is `standard` by default.'
         schema:
           type: string
           enum: [standard, metric, imperial]